 KPMG currently holds the position of AKTI's External Auditors and they conduct a full audit at the end of the Company's financial year in additional to a review of the Company's half-year results.
-The decision to re-appoint KPMG as the External Auditors of AKTI, at a remuneration of QAR 485,000 which includes QAR 325,000 for the services related to the scope of the audit and QAR 160,000 for other non-audit services, was approved by the shareholders of the Company at the Annual General Assembly which took place on 15-March-2023.
+The decision to re-appoint KPMG as the External Auditors of AKTI was approved by the shareholders of the Company at the Annual General Assembly which took place on 17-March-2024 at a remuneration of QAR 368,000 for audit scope and QAR 173,000 for non audit scope.
 The External Auditors attend the Annual General Assembly to present their report and to answer queries from shareholders.

-There have been no qualified opinions reported by our external auditors on AKTI's interim and semi-annual financial statements for financial year 2023.
+There have been no qualified opinions reported by our external auditors on AKTI's interim and semi-annual financial statements for financial year 2024.